Hi! I’m Aaron! Welcome to my travel site!

 2017 saw a slightly slower schedule, as I set off for Morocco and Barcelona in the spring, took a summer trip across the USA by rail and rang in the new year in Myanmar and had a whirlwind stop in Tokyo on the way back!

-2018 took me to Brazil, Argentina (for a day to see the other side of Iguazu Falls) and the Portuguese Azores!
+2018 took me to Brazil, Argentina (for a day to see the other side of Iguazu Falls), the Portuguese Azores, Costa Rica and Panama City.

 When I’m not blissfully on the road, I reside in New York City where I become the ultimate travel junkie and spend my days dreaming up my great adventure!